prince-espiot/Viewers/README.md

 # Viewer
 ## Features
-Simple Application that delves into basic and advanced concepts using WPF framework and C# -it integrates Basic I/O functionality
+Simple Application that delves into basic and advanced concepts using WPF framework and C#
+- it integrates Basic I/O functionality
 - Incorporates A backend Database
 - Advanced Abstraction using the MVVM model approach
 - Dependency injection for a cleaner code base.